JYeoMJ/Explainable-AI/README.md

 Some models are designed to be interpretable.
 For example, decision trees expose their decision rules, and linear or logistic regression models make it clear how each feature contributes through their coefficients.

 #### Example: Decision Trees for Classification

+Below is an example of using a decision tree for classification.
+We train the model, print its decision rules, and evaluate its accuracy:

 ```python
 from sklearn.tree import DecisionTreeClassifier, export_text